Postpartum Depression Awareness : Shine a Light on Postpartum Depression

 Most of the symptoms I was reading was not what I was experiencing so it can hit you in many ways.

-To help share and spread this wonderful message Terri with the help of Fixers have created some baby bibs to offer a message of support to women suffering postnatal depression.
+To help share and spread this wonderful message Terri with the help of Fixers have created some baby bibs to offer a message of support to women suffering postpartum depression.
 The hope is women will be encouraged to seek support and speak out if they are struggling.

 Fixers are a small charity that work with young people – aged 16-25 – who campaign about anything from suicide, to drugs to mental health conditions an more.
 Please do check out their website if you are young person who needs help with any of these conditions.